5 Important Ways To Be Storytelling

 - Are you sharing a story and then modeling the positive behaviors the story is about?
 You move from storytelling to story doing when you walk the talk.

-- Are you being authentic in my stories and habits?
+- Are you being authentic and transparent in your stories and habits?

 - But even more importantly, are you story listening?
 Story listening come first for any trust to be built at all.